IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/Codes/Main Jupyter Codes/1 Basic KAN/Notes.md

 - Limited training to 150 epochs with early stopping to prevent overfitting.
 - Compared the predicted solution (y_pred) with the exact solution (y_exact_eval) for both examples.
 #### V 1.1 Results:
-Example one remians inaccurate, but it solves example two in a perfect manner.
+~~Example one remians inaccurate, but it solves example two in a perfect manner.~~ Both examples are solved perfectly.
+They can be optimized further.